 In addition to the competing healthcare education delivery methods in the industry, we also have direct competitors.
-In our Workforce Solutions business segment, a number of companies offer competitive learning management products and talent management modules to the healthcare industry.
-We compete with companies such as Cornerstone OnDemand, Healthcare Source, SABA, Oracle, SAP, Infor, and Workday, who provide their services to multiple industries, including healthcare.
-We also compete with large medical publishers that have operating units that focus on healthcare, such as Relias Learning, which is owned by Bertelsmann.
+In our Workforce Solutions business segment, a number of companies offer competitive learning management products, scheduling solutions, and talent management modules to the healthcare industry.
+We compete with companies such as Cornerstone OnDemand, Healthcare Source, Ultimate Kronos Group, Oracle, SAP, Infor, and Workday, who provide their services to multiple industries, including healthcare.
+We also compete with large medical publishers that have operating units that focus on healthcare, such as Relias Learning.
 In our Provider Solutions business segment, we have competition primarily from several large companies, such as Symplr, Verisys, MD-Staff, AMN Healthcare, as well as from a broadening array of smaller companies.

-We believe our Workforce Solutions, which include both products and services that facilitate education, training, assessment, and development for healthcare professionals, offer a wide assortment of content, functionality, and applications provided on a single platform over the Internet and provide us with a competitive advantage.
+We believe our Workforce Solutions, which include both products and services that facilitate education, training, assessment, scheduling, and development for healthcare professionals, offer a wide assortment of content, functionality, and applications provided on a single platform over the Internet and provide us with a competitive advantage.
 In our Provider Solutions business segment, we believe the scope and quality of our products, capability to connect medical staff credentialing with provider enrollment, and innovative new predictive analytics, provide us with a competitive advantage.
 We believe that the principal competitive factors affecting the marketing of our Workforce and Provider Solutions to the healthcare industry include:

-- our technology platform, which combines SaaS-based capabilities and certain PaaS capabilities to capture, track, and report on activities, such as learning, performance, credentialing, and privileging across various modalities, and provides interoperability with external systems such as HRIS and other healthcare-related systems; - scope and variety of Internet-based workforce development and provider solutions available, including, without limitation, clinical, compliance, resuscitation, revenue cycle, talent management, credentialing, and privileging solutions; - our singular focus on the healthcare industry and our deep healthcare expertise; - scope and quality of professional services offered, including implementation, benchmarking, and training; - competitive pricing, which supports a return on investment to customers when compared to other alternative delivery methods; - customer service and support; - effectiveness of sales and marketing efforts; and - company reputation.
+our technology platform, which combines SaaS-based capabilities and certain PaaS capabilities to capture, track, manage, and report on activities, such as learning, performance, scheduling, credentialing, and privileging across various modalities, and provides interoperability with external systems such as HRIS and other systems utilized by our customers;

+- scope and variety of Internet-based workforce and provider solutions available, including, without limitation, clinical, compliance, resuscitation, revenue cycle, talent management, scheduling, credentialing, and privileging solutions; - our singular focus on the healthcare industry and our deep healthcare expertise; - scope and quality of professional services offered, including implementation, benchmarking, and training; - competitive pricing, which supports a return on investment to customers when compared to other alternative delivery methods; - customer service and support; - mobility, security, uniqueness, and value of underlying data sets and embedded content; - effectiveness of sales and marketing efforts; and - company reputation.